 The 2022 budget for insurance claims costs and deductibles (both internal and external) was established at \$400,000.
-The expenses allocated to the SIR at the end of the third guarter is \$404,299.13 or 101.07% of this budget being expended.
+The expenses allocated to the SIR at the end of the fourth quarter is \$575,784.13 or 143.95% of this budget being expended.
 This does not include any allowance for outstanding and/or unresolved claims or reserves that have been established by the insurer for larger claims.
 It also excludes costs related to claims for which reimbursement through subrogation is being sought and is actively being worked on to offset claim expenses.
 In 2021, only 35.48% of the SIR budget was expended which demonstrates the importance of the established SIR fund as noted above.
-The 2022 allocated expense is reflective of a large settlement that typically would have been realized in the 4th guarter of 2021, however, due to pandemic related delays, it was resolved in the 2nd guarter of 2022 ultimately showing a decrease in 2021 resolutions, and an increase in the 2022 resolutions thus far.
-In the third guarter of 2022, the SIR has a projected balance of approximately \$1,519,000.
-This balance includes an accrual for outstanding claims currently in litigation or under investigation totalling \$1,200,100.
+The 2022 allocated expense is reflective of a large settlement that typically would have been realized in the 4th quarter of 2021, however, due to pandemic related delays, it was resolved in the 2nd quarter of 2022 ultimately showing a decrease in 2021 resolutions, and an increase in the 2022 resolutions thus far.
+In the fourth quarter of 2022, the SIR has a projected balance of approximately \$843,300.
+This balance includes an accrual for outstanding claims currently in litigation or under investigation totalling \$1,800,000.
 The accrual is adjusted at year-end based upon updated claim reserve amounts.
-On an ongoing basis, staff continue to monitor the SIR in light of current claims experience (both internal and external).
-Any adjustments to the self-insured contributions would be recommended to Council through the budget review process and/or insurance policy renewal report.
-At this time, staff continue to monitor the SIR.
+At the time of preparing this report, staff will be seeking a one-time funding contribution to the SIR to cover self-insured claims and deductible levels as part of the 2023 Operating Budget.
+This request will appear as a new one-time initiative when the 2023 Tax-Supported Operating Budget is presented.